ISLAND

 On 28 December 2002, the islands of Tikopia and Anuta of the Solomon Islands suffered one of the most severe tropical cyclones ever recorded in the area, Category 5 Cyclone Zoe.
 Tikopia and Anuta are accessible only by boat and are isolated and remote even by small island standards.
 After the tropical cyclone passed, no communication could be established with the islands.

-Rather than governments taking the initiative to discover what had happened to their own people or neighbours, it took a Western (Kiwi) film-maker, Geoff Mackley, to hire a Cessna in Vanuatu.
+Rather than governments taking the initiative to discover what had happened to their own people or neighbours, Geoff Mackley hired a Cessna in Vanuatu.
 On 1 January 2003, he broke the story of complete devastation, a contaminated water supply, and a few survivors improvising shelter.

 The photographs below were taken during the flight over Tikopia and Anuta on 1 January 2003 by Geoff Mackley who kindly gave his permission for the images to be reposted here.